-I will shortly explain the offense with which the Defendant is charged and the elements the Government must prove in order to establish that he is guilty of that offense.
+I will shortly explain the offenses with which the Defendant is charged and the elements the Government must prove in order to establish that the Defendant is guilty of that offense.

-In order for the Government to prove a Defendant guilty of an offense, it must convince you, beyond a reasonable doubt, that it has proved each and every element of that offense.
+In order for the Government to prove the Defendant guilty of an offense, it must convince you, beyond a reasonable doubt, that it has proved each and every element of that offense.
 Possibilities or even probabilities are not sufficient.

-If the Government fails to prove any one or more elements of an offense beyond a reasonable doubt, you must find the Defendant not guilty of that particular offense.
+If the Government fails to prove any one or more elements of an offense beyond a reasonable doubt, you must find the Defendant not quilty of that particular offense.